Wednesday, November 6, 2024

 Ancient dibbler

-Two-woman teams of dibblers are known to have been employed.
+Two-person teams of dibblers are known to have been employed.
 One dibbled while the other dabbled.
 Perhaps representing an evolutionary regression, most modern garden dibbles are short and dibblers often work alone.

 As with all tools, dibbles should be cleaned of soil after using to prevent rust, corrosion or rotting.